Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: MINLP Formulation for PRS Approximation

-The optimization problem of MINLP will be established using these weighted grids, not original data samples.
-This makes it tractable because the number of grid points is far less than data samples, which will greatly reduce the number of decision variables and constraints.
+The MINLP will be established using these weights, and not with the original data samples.
+This makes it more tractable because the number of grid points is far less than the number of data samples, significantly reducing the number of decision variables and constraints.